simoninireland/introduction-to-epidemics/src/conclusion.md

 limited number of testers-and-tracers, and so forth.
 This may defeat even a well-thought-through strategy.

-The implication of this is that any countermeasure is an *experiment* -- and the same is true of any attempt to unwind a countermeasure, such as for example when coming our of a physical distancing lockdown.
+The implication of this is that to impose any set of {index}`countermeasures` is to **conduct an experiment** -- and the same is true of any attempt to unwind a countermeasure, such as for example when coming our of a physical distancing lockdown.
 It's possible that the strategy will fail, and that measures will need to be re-imposed.
 This may be difficult for people to take, especially if they've not been warned of the possibility beforehand.

 The final message is the most important for me as an academic: the *democracy* of science.
 People sometimes feel that science is something